Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Introduction

-For an associative algebra $A$, the Hochschild complex $(\mathrm{CH}_\bullet(A), b, B)$ is a mixed complex, where $b$ is the Hochschild differential and $B$ is the Connes' cyclic differential.
-But for algebras with an automorphism $\sigma$ such as AS-regular algebras as above, the Hochschild complex that we are interested in is $\mathrm{CH}_\bullet(A, A_\sigma)$, which does not admits a mixed complex structure, since the Connes' differential is not compatible with $b$ unless $\sigma=\mathrm{Id}$ (that is, $A$ is Calabi-Yau).
+For an associative algebra $A$, the Hochschild complex $(\mathrm{CH}_\bullet(A), b, B)$ is a mixed complex, where $b$ is the Hochschild differential and $B$ is Connes' cyclic operator.
+But for algebras with an automorphism $\sigma$ such as AS-regular algebras as above, the Hochschild complex that we are interested in is $\mathrm{CH}_\bullet(A, A_\sigma)$, which does not admit a mixed complex structure since Connes' cyclic operator does not commute with $b$ unless $\sigma=\mathrm{Id}$ (that is, $A$ is Calabi-Yau).
 Nevertheless, there is a special class of AS-regular algebras which do have a mixed complex structure on its (sub but homotopy equivalent) twisted Hochschild complex.
-These are the AS-regular algebras whose Nakayama automorphism is {\it diagonalizable}, which is also called {\it semisimple} in the literature.
-In this case Kowalzig and Krahmer showed in \cite{KK} that these algebras share even more features of Calabi-Yau algebras; for example, their Hochschild cohomology has a nontrivial Batalin-Vilkovisky algebra structure (in the Calabi-Yau case this is proved by Ginzburg in \cite{Ginzburg}).
+These are the AS-regular algebras whose Nakayama automorphism is {\it diagonalizable}.
+In this case Kowalzig and Kr\"ahmer showed in \cite{KK} that these algebras share even more features of Calabi-Yau algebras; for example, their Hochschild cohomology has a nontrivial Batalin-Vilkovisky algebra structure (in the Calabi-Yau case this is proved by Ginzburg in \cite{Ginzburg}).
+Batalin-Vilkovisky algebra arose from physics, especially from string field theory and topological conformal field theory (see, for example, \cite{Getzler1}).
+They have been widely studied in recent years, by both physicists and mathematicians.

 Going back to the Poisson algebra case, the situation is similar.
-Suppose $A$ is a Poisson algebra with nontrivial modular vector $\nu$, then in general the twisted Poisson complex $(\mathrm{CP}_{\bullet}(A, A_\nu), \partial, d)$ is not a mixed complex, where $\partial$ is the Poisson boundary and $d$ is the de Rham differential.
-If we view the modular vector as the infinitesimal version of the Nakayama automorphism, then in the semsisimple case, we do have a mixed complex structure on the (sub but homotopy equivalent) twisted Poisson complex.
-Together with the twisted Poincar\'e duality, the pair $(\mathrm{HP}^\bullet(A), \mathrm{HP}_{n-\bullet}(A, A_\nu))$ form the so-called {\it differential calculus with duality} (a notion introduced by Lambre \cite{Lambre} based on Tamarkin and Tsygan \cite{TT}), which leads to the following.
+Suppose $A$ is a Poisson algebra with nontrivial modular vector field $\nu$, then in general the twisted Poisson complex $(\mathrm{CP}_{\bullet}(A, A_\nu), \partial, d)$ is not a mixed complex, where $\partial$ is the Poisson boundary and $d$ is the de Rham differential.
+If we view the modular vector field as the infinitesimal version of the Nakayama automorphism, then in the diagonalizable case, we again have a mixed complex structure on the (sub but homotopy equivalent) twisted Poisson complex.
+Together with the twisted Poincar\'e duality, the pair $(\mathrm{HP}^\bullet(A), \mathrm{HP}_{n-\bullet}(A, A_\nu))$ form the so-called {\it differential calculus with duality} (a notion introduced by Lambre \cite{Lambre} based on Tamarkin and Tsygan \cite{TT}), which leads to the following theorem and generalizes Xu's result in \cite{Xu} where only unimodular Poisson manifolds are considered.